Visualizing motion with marker particles

 Tip

-To further refine the visualization you may want to perform a few additional actions:
+To further refine the visualization you may want to perform a few additional steps:

 • Turn off the display of the Simulation cell visual element in the pipeline editor.